-This classic novel, later turned film, defined an era of science fiction.
-After discovering a monolith transmitting radio signals buried under the moon’s surface, a group of astronauts embark on a mission to investigate one of Saturn’s moons where the radio signals are being received.
-The mission goes awry, and the astronauts have a lot to contend with, from HAL 9000—the artificially intelligent computer—to the truth behind the society situated in the depths of our solar system.
+This classic novel later turned into a film, defined an era of science fiction.
+After discovering a monolith transmitting radio signals buried under the moon’s surface, a group of astronauts embarks on a mission to investigate one of Saturn’s moons where the radio signals are being received.
+The mission goes awry, and the astronauts have a lot to contend with, from HAL 9000 — the artificially intelligent computer — to the truth behind the society situated in the depths of our solar system.

 Amy’s parents are important members of a mission to colonize a new planet … but that means Amy is along for the ride, too.
 She has to leave behind her boyfriend, her best friends, and all her extended family so that she can be cryogenically frozen for the next 300 years on the journey to the new world.
 Yet, part of the way through the mission, someone tries to kill her, waking her from her sleep.
 Stuck in the middle of space hundreds of light years from any solid ground, in danger, and completely alone, her options are limited.
 What’s a girl to do?

 The Sirens of Titan is an outrageous romp through space, time, and morality.
 The richest, most depraved man on Earth, Malachi Constant, is offered a chance to take a space journey to distant worlds with a beautiful woman at his side.
 Of course, there’s a catch to the invitation — and a prophetic vision about the purpose of human life that only Vonnegut has the courage to tell.